 For example, any chance you could get an extra key fob?
 Free remote starter?
 Better floor mats?

 6. Be Wary of Extended Warranties and Other Costs

 Standard warranties are good.
 Extended warranties… not so much.
 I have a friend who obtained what I thought was a good deal on an SUV, only for him to throw all his “savings” away when he purchased a super-expensive extended warranty that was approximately 10% of the vehicle’s purchase price!

-Often, what you are paying for is either unlikely to happen, not as costly should it happen, and in some cases, is already covered by default.
+Often, what you are paying for is either unlikely to happen, not as costly should it happen, and in some cases, it is already covered by default.

-If you feel the need to purchase extended warranty for your new purchase, consider doing it at a later date when you can negotiate it separately and can think straight.
+If you feel the need to purchase an extended warranty for your new purchase, consider doing it at a later date when you can negotiate it separately and can think straight.